 In order to remain in good standing in the Honors Program, students must maintain a cumulative GPA of 3.4 and a minimum Honors GPA of 3.3.
-Furthermore, students must complete Honors courses on a regular basis to show progress towards graduation with Honors.
+Students must also complete Honors courses on a regular basis to show progress toward graduation with Honors.

 The following courses are included in determining Honors course credit and GPA for good standing:

-All Honors course grades, regardless of category, are included in the Honors GPA, with the exception that three one-credit hour pass/fail Honors courses may equal one regular Honors course, but do not affect the Honors GPA.
+All Honors course grades, regardless of category, are included in your Honors GPA, with the exception that three one-credit hour pass/fail Honors courses may equal one regular Honors course, but do not affect your Honors GPA.

 Students who do not complete an Honors course for two consecutive semesters (not including summer semester) will be placed on probation for non-participation.

 A student whose cumulative GPA falls below a 3.0 will be dropped from the Honors Program without a probationary period.
 These students may petition for readmission to the Honors Program when their cumulative GPA is at least 3.4.

 If a student who is on probation for non-participation fails to complete the necessary number of Honors courses, the student will be removed from the Honors Program.

 If a student’s academic performance is adversely impacted by non-academic problems (illness, accident, etc.), the student should contact the Office of the Vice President for Student Affairs regarding options for arranging incompletes or withdrawals from courses.
 Non-academic problems will be given consideration for extension of the Honors probationary period.

 Any student who has been removed from the Honors Program may submit a formal petition for readmission after the requirements for readmission have been met.
 The petition must be submitted in writing.
 Electronically submitted petitions will not be processed.
 The petition should include an explanation of circumstances and a list of Honors courses the student will take before graduation in order to graduate with Honors.